salmonkarp/tp/docs/UserGuide.md

 <br>returns persons whose names contain `Alex` or whose email addresses contain `example.com`
 * `find u/@jake tg/Tutorial2`
 <br>returns persons whose `Telegram handle` contains `@jake` or who are in `Tutorial2`

+**Warnings:**
+* If no matches are found, the list will be empty.
+* If wrong format is used (e.g. `find n/ e/`), the command will be ignored and the full person list will be shown instead.

   ![result for 'find alex david'](images/findAlexDavidResult.png)